Here below is a bio that one of my publishers prepared:

 “Erich has researched and written numerous conservation and scientific reports as a consultant and advisor for international conservation groups and governments and is considered an authority on whales and dolphins, marine-protected areas and marine conservation, whale watching and ecotourism.
 He has lectured and worked on conservation and scientific projects in Japan, Russia, Indonesia, Taiwan, Iceland, Mexico, Chile, and the Caribbean.
 He has also taught as a visiting lecturer at the Ohio State University, the University of Edinburgh, and the Massachusetts Institute of Technology (MIT).
 Twice a James Thurber Writer-in-Residence, and a Vannevar Bush Fellow at MIT and Harvard in 1985-86, he participated as a Kava Bowl Ocean Summit Fellow at the East-West Center in Hawaii in June 2011 to discuss and plot strategies around the question: How much is the ocean worth to you?

 “Erich’s magazine and newspaper credits include: National Geographic, New Scientist, Canadian Geographic, The Sunday Times (London), The Guardian, The New York Times, Defenders, International Wildlife. he has 15 magazine and book awards including the Outstanding Book of the Year Award from the American Society of Journalists & Authors, Inc., in New York (2002).
 Three of his adult nonfiction books, The Earth Dwellers, Insect Lives, and Orca: The Whale Called Killer have been optioned for films.
-His books for children include Weird Sea Creatures (June 2013), Whale Rescue, Meeting the Whales and Riding with the Dolphins (all published by Firefly Books) and Extinction A-Z. His first book, Orca: The Whale Called Killer is still in print after 30 years in Japanese and English and will soon be available in an ebook edition.
+His books for children include Weird Sea Creatures (June 2013), Whale Rescue, Meeting the Whales and Riding with the Dolphins (all published by Firefly Books) and Extinction A-Z. His first book, Orca: The Whale Called Killer is still available after 30 years in Japanese and English and in an ebook edition.
 His other books have been translated into Chinese, German, Danish, Spanish, French, Italian, Dutch and other languages.

 “Erich is a charter member of the Society for Marine Mammalogy, as well as a long-time member of the European Cetacean Society, the Writers’ Guild, the American Society of Journalists & Authors and the Society of Authors.
 In 2006, he was invited to join the IUCN Species Survival Commission’s Cetacean Specialist Group, and in 2011, the IUCN World Commission on Protected Areas.
 In 2013 he became co-chair of the newly formed IUCN Marine Mammal Protected Areas Task Force.”